Sugar (Flo Rida song): Music video

 The music video for the song was directed by Shane Drake and was filmed on April 10, 2009 in South Beach, Florida.
 It opens with a female doctor followed by Flo Rida walking into an operation room with a quick shot of Wynter then Wynter and Flo Rida standing beside one another.
-It then cuts to Wynter performing set choreography interspersed with female dancers then her dancing solo with flashes of Flo Rida in the operation room with the same female doctor spotted earlier in the music video.
+It then cuts to Wynter performing set choreography interspersed with female dancers then her dancing solo with flashes of Flo Rida undergoing general anesthesia in the operation room by the same female doctor spotted earlier in the music video.
 The next primary scene showcases Flo Rida in front of other men each seated in a hut on the beach as they spot the doctor in a white bikini walking out from the water.
 Flo Rida moves out of his seat and progresses forward to greet the doctor but then confusingly realises that she is not actually there.
 Next Flo Rida and the doctor are seen to be next to each other on the same beach, she following with her arms on him as he raps.
 They walk to a store in the shape of another hut where Flo Rida purchases ice cream for the both of them.
 He turns around, confused again as the doctor doesn't appear anywhere in sight.
 The next scene displays the pair with the doctor seducing Flo Rida then comforting him with food.
 He then turns her way and once again, she doesn't appear.
 The final vision incorporates Flo Rida woken up by the doctor in the operation room & being escorted out, yet she then raises her arm and directs him to follow her back into the room by seductively holding up a bunch of grapes.
 Flo Rida looks at the camera, smiles and closes the door as the video comes to a close.
 The music video was uploaded to YouTube on May 16, 2019 as part of the 10 year anniversary of Flo Rida's album R.O.O.T.S.

 Chart performance

-"Sugar" made a "Hot Shot Debut" at number twenty-five on the Billboard Hot 100, making it Flo Rida's highest debut on the chart.
-The song made a jump to number seven in its sixth week on the chart, selling 127,000 downloads, a 61% increase from the previous week and eventually reached a peak position of #5.
-In Canada it made a "Hot Shot Debut" at #8 on the Canadian Hot 100.
+"Sugar" made a "Hot Shot Debut" at number 25 on the Billboard Hot 100, making it Flo Rida's highest debut on the chart.
+The song made a jump to number seven in its sixth week on the chart, selling 127,000 downloads, and eventually peaked at number five.
+In Canada it made a 'Hot Shot Debut' at number eight on the Canadian Hot 100.

-The song debuted on the UK Singles Chart at number 35 from album downloads alone and has so far peaked at number eighteen.
-This marked "Sugar" Flo Rida's then-third highest charting single in the UK, and with 18 weeks inside the top 100 UK singles chart, it is his fourth longest chart runner behind only "Low" (75 weeks), "Right Round" (24 weeks) and "Elevator" (20 weeks).
-It has so far peaked at number 20 in Australia.
+The song debuted on the UK Singles Chart at number 35 from album downloads alone and peaked at number eighteen.
+This made "Sugar" Flo Rida's then-third highest charting single in the UK, and, with 18 weeks inside the top 100 UK singles chart, it was his fourth longest chart runner at the time behind only "Low" (75 weeks), "Right Round" (24 weeks) and "Elevator" (20 weeks).
+It peaked at number 20 in Australia.